Instruments and Procedures

 • Instrument Name: Rigaku MiniFlex 6G benchtop.

-• ODR Instrument Name: Rigaku.
+• ITSS Instrument Name: Rigaku.

 • Location: ARES, NASA Johnson Space Center, Houston, TX